earthandwonder/EntrepreneurOS/goals.md

-Goal: Achieve a consistent weekly income of $800 AUD from app development ventures within 3 months.
+GOAL: Achieve a consistent weekly income of $800 AUD from app development ventures within 3 months.

 Apps must have a trifecta: